 - Many of the DEC owned campgrounds include swimming beaches.

-- Visit the Office of Parks, Recreation, and Historic Preservation provides swimming information page to find swimming beaches and pools.
+- Visit the Office of Parks, Recreation, and Historic Preservation provides swimming information page (link leaves DEC's website) to find swimming beaches and pools.

 NY's waters are great for swimming and water recreation, but they are also used for drinking water supplies, fishing, shellfishing, flood control, power generation, and manufacturing and provide habitat for plants and animals.